Find Grad Schools

 27 Yearly Graduations

 The 11th most popular school in the country for nurse anesthetist majors who are seeking their master's degree is Samuel Merritt University.
 Roughly 2,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $49,136 per year, while in-state graduate students, on average, pay $57,326 per year.
+The average in-state tuition for full-time undergraduates is $47,931 per year, while in-state graduate students, on average, pay $56,837 per year.
 During the most recent year for which we have data, 27 people received their master's degree in nurse anesthetist from Samuel Merritt University.
-Of these students, 46% were women and 50% were members of underrepresented racial-ethnic groups.
+About 48% of this group were women, and 44% were students from an underrepresented racial-ethnic group.

 27 Yearly Graduations

 Puerto Rico School of Nurse Anesthetists is the 11th most popular school in the nation for students seeking a master's degree in nurse anesthetist.
 Roughly 0 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,560 per year, while in-state graduate students, on average, pay $8,400 per year.
 During the most recent year for which we have data, 27 people received their master's degree in nurse anesthetist from Puerto Rico School of Nurse Anesthetists.
-Around 100% of these students were from an underrepresented racial-ethnic group, and 54% were women.
+About 75% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 #13